re1gn182/re1gn182.github.io/README.md

 ## Deploy to GitHub Pages

-If you're using GitHub Pages with Jekyll support, push the files to your repo root.
+If you're using GitHub Pages with Jekyll support, push the files to your repo root or just make a file in the "Pages" folder.